 When Shots are Fired

-17. Stay Indoors.
-If you hear nearby shots, implement your safety response procedure.
+17. Stay Inside.
+If you hear gunshots, implement your safety response procedure.
 Stay indoors, get everyone inside, keep communication equipment nearby, lock the doors, stay away from windows and call 911 if you can.
 Always evaluate whether or not it is safe before venturing outside your home or safe room.

 19. Prep your Home.
 If you have enough warning, remove the glass from the windows and prop soaked mattresses against the walls to act as a cushioning device to repel bullets.